Muslim conquests of Afghanistan: Ghur

 Tabari records that in 667 AD, Ziyad b.
 Abihi had sent Hakam b.
 'Amr al-Ghafri to Khorasan as Amir.
 Hakam raided Ghur and Farawanda, bringing them to submission through force of arms and conquered them.
 He obtained captives and a large amount of plunder from them.
 A larger expedition was undertaken under Asad ibn Abdallah al-Qasri, the governor of Khorasan, who raided Gharchistan in 725, receiving its submission as well as the conversion of its king to Islam.
 He next attacked Ghur whose residents hid their valuables in an inaccessible cave, but he was able to plunder the wealth by lowering his men in crates.

 Asad's success prompted him to undertake a second expedition in 108-109 AH against Ghur.
-The poet Thabit Qutna's eulogical poem of Asad recorded by Tabari called it a campaign against the Turks saying, "Groups of the Turks who live between Kabul and Ghurin came to you, since there was no place in which they might find refuge from you."
+The poet Thabit Qutna's eulogical poem of Asad recorded by Tabari called it a campaign against the Turks saying, "Groups of the Turks who live between Kabul and Ghur came to you, since there was no place in which they might find refuge from you."
 Bosworth states that this campaign may have actually taken place in Guzgan or Bamiyan rather than the purely-Iranian Ghur.
 He also states that no doubt further sporadic raids continued throughout the Umayyad rule, though not noted by historians.
 It is known that Nasr ibn Sayyar's commander Sulaiman b.
 Sul had raided Gharchistan and Ghur some time before 739 AD.

 The early history of Ghor is unclear.
 Minhaj-i-Siraj in Tabaqat-i-Nasiri states that Shansab, who established the Ghurid dynasty, was converted by the Arab Caliph Ali which Mohammad Habib and K. A. Nizami dismissed as unlikely.
 He further adds that the Ghurid Amir Faulad assisted Abu Muslim in overthrowing the Umayyads during the Abbasid Revolution.
 He also recounts a legend about a dispute between two prominent families of the area.
 They sought the intercession of the Abbasids and the ancestor of the Shansabi family, Amir Banji, was subsequently confirmed as the ruler by Harun al-Rashid.

 No permanent control was ever established on Ghur.
 According to Bosworth, its value was only for its slaves which could best be obtained in occasional temporary raids.
 Arab and Persian geographers never considered it important.
 In all sources it is cited as supplying slaves to slave markets in Khorasan, indicating it had a mostly "infidel" population.
 Istakhari called it a land of infidels (dar al-kufr) annexed to Islamic domain because of its Muslim minority.
 However Hudud al-'Alam stated it had a mostly-Muslim population.